jake-crane/backbone-console/README.md

-This is a backbone POC project to replace the AWD configuration console.
+This is a backbone POC project to replace the configuration console.

 run "npm install" to download dependencies. run "npm run build" to run webpack.